Minnesota Transportation Alternatives Program Profile

 TA Program Structure, Policies, and Procedures

-• Application tips: In order to be eligible, applicants must first complete a letter of intent
+- Application tips: In order to be eligible, applicants must first complete a letter of intent.
+Full information about creating and submitting an LOI are available from each ATP directly.

-• Who is eligible to apply: Local government, regional transportation authorities, transit agencies, natural resource or public land agencies, school districts, non-profit partners, and tribal governments
+- Who is eligible to apply: Local government, regional transportation authorities, transit agencies, natural resource or public land agencies, school district, local education agency, or school, non-profit partners, tribal governments, any other local or regional governmental entity with responsibility for, or oversight of, transportation or recreational trails (other than an MPO or a State agency) that the State determines to be eligible.

 More information on Minnesota DOT’s Transportation Alternatives program can be found here.